itwrites/BlogViraliy/replit.md

 # Blog Virality - Multi-Domain Content Platform

 ## Overview
 Blog Virality is a multi-tenant content management system (CMS) that operates on a single Replit instance, serving distinct websites based on the incoming domain name.
 It features a dual architecture: a centralized admin dashboard and dynamic, customizable public-facing websites.
 The platform aims to provide complete isolation of content, branding, and navigation for each domain, supporting unlimited independent websites.
-Key capabilities include domain-based routing, AI-generated and RSS-rewritten content automation, and flexible layout templates (Blog, News, Magazine, Portfolio, Restaurant, Crypto).
+Key capabilities include domain-based routing, AI-generated and RSS-rewritten content automation, and flexible themes (Blog, News, Magazine, NovaPress, Portfolio, Restaurant, Crypto).

 ## User Preferences
 - Clean, modern UI with consistent spacing